Lucky Lehrer: Sticks

-Cymbals

 In 2013 Lucky disbanded a long association with Zildjian and joined the roster of sponsored Sabian artists.
 He added more cymbals both to his live and studio drum kits, currently playing Sabian 16" AAX X-Plosion hi-hats remotely mounted to on a DW x-stacker.
 He also includes a 10" Sabian O-zone on a kit featuring a 20" AA Metal X-ride and two 16" Sabian crash cymbals and 14" AAX Fusion Hi-hats.

 Political views

 Lehrer is a supporter of marijuana legalization and decriminalization.
 He states that the current US system, with different states having different laws is arbitrary, because a person found with marijuana in one state faces no penalties, but goes to jail for the same amount in a different state.
 He states that marijuana is less dangerous than the combination of alcohol and pills that killed Led Zeppelin's John Bonham and The Who's Keith Moon.